JustinLiang/ElevatorSimulation/README.md

 # Elevator Simulation
-This is a simluation of an elevator system using principles of concurrent systems such as data pools, pipelines and semaphores in C++.
+This is a simulation of an elevator system using principles of concurrent systems such as data pools, pipelines and semaphores in C++.
 This simulation allows for multiple elevators to be created at runtime.

 The rt.cpp and rt.hpp library was provided by the professor.
 It contains the code for the semaphore, pipeline and datapool implementations.